forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 - `pricefeed` to get the token prices
 - `slashing` to parse the `x/slashing` data
 - `staking` to parse the `x/staking` data
+- `history` to store historical data.
+This is currently limited to
+  - historical price data, stored everytime the price changes
+  - historical account balance, which includes:
+     - the available balance
+     - the delegated amount
+     - the delegation reward
+     - the validator commission reward

 ## `rpc`